-SAGE Video streaming collections are skillfully curated to provide a comprehensive academic teaching, learning, and research resource in each of our collection disciplines, and strives to showcase a diverse range of content and representation of people and populations throughout our videos.
+SAGE Video streaming collections are curated to provide a comprehensive teaching, learning, and research resource in each collection discipline.
+As a product team, we have clear commitments to showcasing a diverse range of content as well as representations of people and populations throughout these collections, and we also have commitments regarding platform inclusivity and accessibility.

 Dr. Ramani Durvasula discusses HIV and AIDS, and uses two case studies to examine the effects these diseases have on mental health.
 She also discusses the best techniques for the treatment of mental health concerns from HIV and AIDS.